Jerry Priddy: Later life

 Priddy returned to the minor leagues after the 1953 season to play and manage for a few more years.
 He later tried his hand as a professional golfer with little success.

-On June 6, 1973, Priddy was arrested by the FBI in California and charged with trying to extort $250,000 from a steamship company by threatening to put a bomb aboard one of its vessels, the Island Princess.
-He was convicted and sentenced to nine months in prison.
+On June 6, 1973, Priddy was arrested by the FBI in California and charged with trying to extort $250,000 from Princess Cruises by threatening to put a bomb aboard one of its vessels, the Island Princess.
+He was convicted and sentenced to nine months in prison, served at Federal Correctional Institution, Terminal Island.
 Rizzuto later said that he could never believe "that whole extortion thing."
 He said: "That wasn't the Gerry I knew.
 He was outspoken and hotheaded ... but outside of baseball he was a regular guy.
 He knew a lot of prominent businesspeople.
 It just didn't make sense.
 He called me when he got out of prison and told me if he'd have to spend one more day in there he'd have been a hardened criminal."

-In 1980, Priddy died of a heart attack at his home in North Hollywood, California.
+In 1980, Priddy died of a heart attack at his home in North Hollywood, California while suing his bank for seizing his assets during his prison stint.